 Decision tree analysis to better control treatment effects in spinal cord injury clinical research.
 (The Journal of Neurosurgery, 2019)

-Development of an unsupervised machine learning algorithm for the prognostication of walking ability in spinal cord injury patients (submitted)
+Development of an unsupervised machine learning algorithm for the prognostication of walking ability in spinal cord injury patients ( The Spine Journal, 2020)

 See below link for more technical explanations: